 In contrast, DoD has many facilities on Guam and owns 40,000 (ac) (16,187 ha); approximately 29% of the land mass.
-Relocation to Guam provides more opportunity to accommodate the relocation and associated training on existing DoD lands.
 The DoD maintains global mobility capabilities at Andersen AFB with Air Force Air Mobility Command capabilities to support onward deployments for Marines and other forces proposed to be relocated to Guam.
 The runway at Andersen AFB can accommodate tactical or strategic aircraft, including all strategic lift and strategic bomber/strike aircraft.
 Similarly, the Naval Base on Guam is capable of accommodating the embarkation and deployment of Marines and other forces by naval shipping.
-Apra Harbor is an existing Navy deep water port.
 Medical and quality of life (QOL) facilities are also available on Guam.
-Finally, Guam's close proximity to existing and potential training locations throughout the MIRC (the CNMI), especially Tinian, provides an advantage that was also a consideration when proposing Guam for basing.

-Tinian provides the best opportunities for training groups of 200 Marines or larger due to greater land availability than Guam has for this type of training.
+Although inadequate for basing, Tinian provided the best opportunities for training groups of 200 Marines or larger due to greater land availability.
 It provides reliable access and maximum opportunity to realistically train with their weapons and equipment while minimizing "down time" lost when travelling to training locations.
 It is about 100 mi (160 km) away from Guam.
-The northern two-thirds of

-Tinian are leased to the DoD.
-Company and battalion level non-live-fire training areas already exist and are utilized on these lease parcels.
-The land, however, could be developed to accommodate live-fire ranges.
+The northern two-thirds of Tinian are leased to the DoD.
+Company and battalion level non-live fire training areas already exist and are utilized on these lease parcels.
+The land, however, could be developed to accommodate live fire ranges.